lucastws/Google-Drive-API-PHP-Example/README.md

-## Upload input files to your Google Drive via Google Drive API using PHP.
+## Upload and download files from your Google Drive via Google Drive API using PHP.

 This is an improved version of [yannisg/Google-Drive-Uploader-PHP](https://github.com/yannisg/Google-Drive-Uploader-PHP) with small fixes and changes.
 Credits also goes to [yannisg](https://github.com/yannisg).